 - Goods and Services Tax (GST) at 5%

 We will then move to our friendly village home where we will enjoy an early morning tea and some snacks before we visit some of the other houses in the neighborhood.
-During our casual stroll, we will get to perform various village activities such as cooking on a Chulha - a traditional clay oven, learn more about the gobar gas plant, spend time observing the families’ livestock and milk their cows.
-If we are lucky, we will also get to ride a tractor in the nearby farm.
+During our casual stroll, we will get to perform various village activities such as cooking on a Chulha - a traditional clay oven, spend time observing the families’ livestock and milk their cows.
+If we are lucky, we will also get to ride a tractor on the nearby farm.

 We will then head back to our friendly family house and have our traditional homemade Punjabi breakfast.
-If time permits, we will also get to try some traditional attire such as turban & phulkari and take some beautiful pictures with the host family.
-After sharing this memorable time, we will bid farewell to our new friends and return back to our start point.
+If time permits, we will also get to try some traditional their attire by wearing a turban or pagri for boys and phulkari suits for girls, dancing the bhangra in their group and take some amazing pictures together.
+After sharing all this memorable time, we will bid farewell to our new friends and return back to our starting point.